-USHER TICKET DISCOUNT
+VOLUNTEER TICKET DISCOUNT

 You may purchase tickets to any regular-season Pittsburgh Public Theater performance at a 50% discount.
-The former exclusion of Saturday evening performances from this discount pricing has been lifted, effective September 2017.
-However, in the event that a production is selling particularly well, we reserve the right to reduce, modify, or eliminate the usher discount for that production-with or without notice.
-(However, we will always try to notify everyone in a timely manner, should we choose to alter the discount.)
+However, if a production is selling particularly well, we reserve the right to reduce, modify, or eliminate the volunteer discount for that production-with or without notice (However, we will always try to notify everyone in a timely manner, should we choose to alter the discount).

-This discount is not applicable for any of our limited engagements or special programming, such as The Second City-though, from time to time, we may offer you some discounted rates on special programming, with notice.
-Your usher discount cannot be used in conjunction with other discounts, offers, or promotions.
-(Please note that, in most cases, our student pricing will beat the usher discount for anyone who is age 26 or younger or a full-time student.)
+This discount is not applicable for any of our limited engagements or special programming though from time to time, we may offer you discounted rates on special programming, with notice.
+Your volunteer discount cannot be used in conjunction with other discounts, offers, or promotions (Please note that, in most cases, our student pricing will beat the volunteer discount for anyone who is age 26 or younger or a full-time student).

-To purchase tickets at the usher discount, simply contact our Box Office by phone (412.316.1600) or in person and identify yourself as an usher.
+To purchase tickets at the volunteer discount, simply contact our Box Office by phone (412.316.1600) and identify yourself as a volunteer.
 At present, this discount is not available for online ticket purchases.
 You must initiate the ticket order in your name, but friends or family can provide payment.